They were exceedingly astonished, saying to him, “Then who can be saved?” Mark 10: 26 (WEB)

 The Bible tells us that unless the Holy Spirit (John 6:44) calls out to us, we won’t have the desire to be saved.
-Many don’t believe there is a lost or saved choice.
-They just believe they are good, and a good God will take them to Heaven when they die.
+Many don’t believe there is a lost or saved choice; they just believe they are good and that a good God will take them to Heaven when they die.

 Who can be saved?